2019 • 06 • 25

 - After arriving at the jetty port, go straight to the registration area set up in the tents outside the terminal building.

-- After you register your name, proceed to the verification area and present your proof of accomodations or hotel booking.
-If you’re spending at least one night in Boracay, hotel booking is required.
+- After you register your name, proceed to the verification area and present your proof of accommodations or hotel booking.
+If you’re spending at least one night in Boracay, a hotel booking is required.